sunytux/GnuRadio-DJI_channel/README.md

-# Gnuradio block for controlling a DJI drone
+# Gnuradio OOT Module for controlling a M100 DJI drone